 In Lackawaxen, however, the average commute to work is quite long.
 On average, people spend 36.48 minutes each day getting to work, which is significantly higher than the national average.

-Lackawaxen is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Lackawaxen does not have a public transit system used by locals to get to and from work.

 The per capita income in Lackawaxen in 2022 was $44,318, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $177,272 for a family of four.
 However, Lackawaxen contains both very wealthy and poor people as well.